College of Medicine Dean’s Office: 859-323-5160

 Following anatomical study, the body must be cremated.
 The ashes (cremains) can be interred at the University burial site OR ashes can be returned to the next-of-kin after death; as the donor indicates their wishes for their ashes.

 If our paperwork indicates to return the ashes to the next-of-kin, we will send a letter to the next-of-kin when the ashes are ready to be picked up.
-The next-of-kin listed on the paperwork will need to arrange a time with the bequeathal office and/or our third party administrator to pick up the cremains.
+The next-of-kin listed on the paperwork will need to arrange a time with the willed body program office and/or our third party administrator to pick up the cremains.
 If we are unable to contact next-of-kin or we do not hear back from next-of-kin within 1 year, the ashes will be interred at the University burial grounds as their final resting place.

 If the ashes are to be interred at the UK burial site, there will be no contact with the next-of-kin when the ashes are ready.
-Ashes buried in our cemetery plot cannot and will not be exhumed under any circumstance or situation.
+Ashes buried in our cemetery plot will not be exhumed under any circumstance or situation.

 Will it be possible for my family to receive a report of medical findings or given details of the study the body was involved in?